pompyproductions/autocad-reference/docs/configuration/variables.md

 If you're wondering whether there's a difference between ["options"](options.md) and variables, the short answer is: _not really._ The "options" dialogue —the one that pops up when you invoke the `OPTIONS` command— is actually little more than a user-friendly interface to change some of the more common settings.
 Under the hood, it's _variables_ that it changes.

 However, the settings you can access in the Options dialogue are quite limited.
-You won't find everything you need there: they are mostly _global_ settings that apply to how your software behaves, and **it doesn't include settings that are specific to the drawing itself.** You use variables to change so many more things, for example:
+You won't find everything you need there: they are mostly _global_ settings that apply to how your software behaves, and **it doesn't include settings that are specific to the drawing itself.** You use variables to change many other things, for example:

 - The scale and behavior of dashed lines (specific to the drawing),
 - The way previews of your commands are displayed,